asmi-04/Photography/README.md

 # Photography
-This is a simple Photography Website frontend.
+This is a simple Photography Website frontend using HTML & CSS only.